 About Our Art Teacher

 Dean Wilson graduated from Western Michigan University in 1978.
-After working as a photographer, filmmaker and free-lance artist for almost 30 years, he began teaching at Webberville in 2009.
+He brings to his classroom a colorful background of experience as a photographer, filmmaker and free-lance artist ranging 30 years.
+His teaching career at Webberville began in 2009.